ISAs

 To count as a transfer you must follow the proper process.
 This means contacting the new provider and asking them to transfer in the other ISA.
 Withdrawing from one ISA into your bank account and contributing to another does not count as a transfer – it will use the current year’s allowance.

-You can transfer to a brand new ISA, or one which is already open.
 You can transfer between different types of ISA, as detailed below.

 ISA typeContribution Limits per tax year